 The setting and inspiration for "The Shining," the Stanley Hotel, stands today as an operating hotel with, according to the employees, "only happy ghosts."
 Storied novelist Stephen King was inspired to write the book that the movie was later based off of after a one-night stay.
 He slept in room 217 where the ghost of a housekeeper who was electrocuted there in 1911 supposedly lurks.
 The deceased founders of the hotel, Freeman and Flora Stanley, are also said to prowl the grounds, running operations as per usual and frequently appearing to guests and staff.

 The hotel is surrounded by the towering peaks of the Rocky Mountain National Park in the small town of Estes Park.
-Nighttime ghost tours are discounted for hotel guests, but the public is welcome to tour the hotel for a chance of spotting Freeman and Flora if they desire.
+Nighttime ghost tours are discounted for hotel guests, but the public is welcome to tour the hotel for a chance of spotting Freeman and Flora.

 More Estes Park